-“While taxiing to the runway yesterday evening, United flight 170 traveling from Newark to Venice, Italy returned to the gate due to a fuel leak, and was later cancelled.
+“While taxiing to the runway yesterday evening, United flight 170 traveling from Newark to Venice, Italy returned to the gate due to a fuel leak and was later canceled.
 We apologize to our customers for the inconvenience,” said United spokesman, Jonathan Guerin.

 Mechanical Issues Terrifying for Airline Passengers